Jiacheng199/Digital_Health_NLP/README.md

 5. Using the following cmd 'docker exec ontoserver /index.sh', if error, try multiply times.
 If 100% and then appear error, ignore it.
 6. Go to docker desktop and make sure the 'ontoserver' container is running.
 Paste the following to browser for testing 'http://ontoserver:8080/fhir/ValueSet/$expand?url=http://snomed.info/sct?fhir_vs=refset/32570071000036102&count=10&filter=Cough'.
 If there are words return, means install success.
 If it is not, back to step 5 and do it again(SNOMED CT is not very stable).
 7. Running all of the container.
 Click the container call 'node-1' and then click the port '3000' to open in browser or 'https://localhost:3000'.

+# TIPS
+1. Replace the UIL.xlxs with the new UIL and rename it as the same and then delete ONLY the container in Docker to update.
+2. SNOMED CT update is very frequency.
+In order to update SNOMED CT, delete everything in Docker (containers, images and volumes) and then click Setup.bat (The same as setup for delivery).

 # Goals